dozyhermit/bulma-templates/README.md

 [twitch-simple](https://dozyhermit.github.io/bulma-twitch-simple/online.html) - simple twitch template

-i'm not sure if any of the people below have been cancelled or anything, so feel free to let me know or open a pr.
+I'm not sure if any of the people below have been cancelled or anything, so feel free to let me know or open a pr.

-- example one: https://dozyhermit.github.io/bulma-twitch-simple/examples/bnans/online.html (or offline.html)
+- Example one: https://dozyhermit.github.io/bulma-twitch-simple/examples/bnans/online.html (or offline.html)
-- example two: https://dozyhermit.github.io/bulma-twitch-simple/examples/rockleesmile/online.html (or offline.html)
+- Example two: https://dozyhermit.github.io/bulma-twitch-simple/examples/rockleesmile/online.html (or offline.html)

 [blog-labeler](https://dozyhermit.github.io/bulma-blog-labeler/) - label focused blog template